3D MAMMOGRAPHY SERVICES IN GRANTSBURG

 How Does a 3D Exam Compare to a 2D Exam?

-On the other hand, 3D mammography can produce more detailed images of breast tissue.
+On the other hand, 3D mammography (or tomosynthesis) can produce more detailed images of breast tissue.
 3D mammography produces multiple X-ray images of the breasts from different angles to create a 3D rendering of internal breast tissue.
 This allows radiologists to view the breast in 1-millimeter 'slices' rather than just the full thickness from the top and from the side.
 This ultimately allows your doctor to better evaluate your breasts layer by layer.